dougeby/IntuneDocs/intune/remove-certificates.md

 This article lists some common scenarios, and the impact on PKCS and SCEP certificates.

 > [!NOTE]
-> To effectively remove and revoke certificates for a user being removed from AD or AAD, here is the order of operations to complete:
+> To remove and revoke certificates for a user that's being removed from Active Directory (AD) or Azure AD, be sure to follow the steps in order:
+>
 >    1. Wipe or retire the user's device
->    2. Then remove user from AD/AAD
+>    2. Remove the user from AD or Azure AD

 ## Windows devices